 So do you still think the Human Rights Act is appropriate or should we at least attempt to rewrite it so that it follows the principles of Equity?

 This has to be the biggest crime against the British Taxpayer since Hitler invaded Poland.
 David Cameron recently, on a radio show, defended the government’s £12 billion Foreign Aid budget.
-Carefully watch the video below and watch as he provides his justification – note it’s all about immigration, as he puts it “Otherwise these people would head to Britain suffocating our Welfare system.”
+Carefully watch the video below and note carefully how he justifies the expenditure – note it’s all about immigration, as he puts it “Otherwise these people would head to Britain suffocating our Welfare system.”

 Now that you’ve watched the video above, ask yourself this question; “If the government had better controls over UK immigration would we really need to keep giving?”
 Or here’s another question you might want to ask yourself and your local MP; “If we didn’t give £12 billion in Foreign Aid each year, couldn’t some of this money be used to tighten our border controls?”